Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Extending to non-isothermal systems

-The aforementioned analysis focuses on the relation of the gradient amplitude and its derivatives (connected regions, eigen-widths) to the sonic Mach number {\it in the case of isothermal environment}.
-For the isothermal simulations we employed in previous sections, since the computation does not involve a definite lengthscale (e.g. involvement of gravitational lengthscale), therefore the only parameters that determine the saturated simulations are $M_s,M_A$ and the box length scale $L$.
-In this scenario we call them scale-free and thus the resultant gradient amplitude statistics applies to systems with different sonic speeds.
+The aforementioned analysis focuses on the relation of the gradient amplitude to the sonic Mach number {\it in the case of isothermal environment}.
+For the isothermal simulations we employed in the main text, since the computation does not involve a definite length scale (e.g. involvement of gravitational length scale), therefore the only parameters that determine the saturated simulations are $M_s,M_A$ and the box length scale $L$.
+These simulations are scale free and can be rescale to other units to compare with observations.

 However, in the case of diffuse interstellar media, where a distinct equation of state plus gas heating and cooling become important in understanding the dynamics and structure formations within ISM, we should expect the amplitude of gradients behave differently from the isothermal counterpart.
 For instance, in the case of adiabatic conditions for HI, where $P\propto \rho^{5/3}$ ({\torefereetwo See \citealt{2017NJPh...19f5003K,2018PhRvL.121b1104K}).
 In the case of phase equilibrium, the Warm and Cold neutral media can both be modelled by an adiabatic equation of state, see also \citealt{1995ApJ...443..152W} and reference therein}, the pressure exerted due to the crowding of density is larger than its counterpart in the isothermal system.
 As a result the gas tends to have a smaller density (or Intensity, in observation) gradient amplitude.
-Yet, isothermal simulations are good for molecular clouds but may not be applicable to HI.
+While it is true that the isothermal condition is generally true for giant molecular clouds ,such assumption is not correct for HI.
+Therefore there is a need for us to understand how the theory of gradient amplitude changes in the case of non-isothermal environment.

 We test the result of gradient amplitude using the adiabatic numerical simulations in Table \ref{tab:sim2} and plot the $\sigma/\mu$ against polytropic index $\gamma$ in Fig \ref{fig:polit}.
 We see that when $\gamma$ increases $\sigma/\mu$ drops significantly.